schropes/fora-corpus/README.md

 ### Facilitation strategies

+List of facilitator dialogue acts and definitions
+__Validation Strategies__
+1. __Express appreciation:__
+* "Thanks for sharing that."
+* "Alright, great, now do I have everyone?
+Appreciated.
+Sure.
+Let’s move on."
+2. __Express agreement or affirmation:__
+* "Definitely.
+I hear you."
+* "I agree.
+I keep hearing that in these conversations."

 A codebook and examples for each type of sharing and facilitator sharing strategy is included in this repository.